We all know that we should be polite and say “Thank You”, right? It’s good manners, it shows you care, it’s the right thing to do.

-Well, now we have another reason to make saying thank you a habit.
-Recent studies by people that study this stuff (also known as positive psychologists), have found that saying ‘thank you’ is not only good manners, but it will motivate the “thank-ee” to be helpful in the future.
+Well, now we have another good reason for saying “Thank You”.
+Recent studies by people that study this stuff (also known as positive psychologists), have found that saying “Thank You” is not only good manners, but it will motivate the “thank-ee” to be helpful in the future.

 This new series of studies on gratitude, published in the Journal of Personality and Social Psychology by M. Grant and Francesca Gino (2010), wanted to find out what effect gratitude has on the person who is being thanked.
 Does it motivate and, if so, is it just by making people feel good, or is it more than that?

 What they found, of those studied, was that when gratitude was shown, the person receiving the thanks was 100% more likely than those that received no thanks for their deed to offer assistance in the future.
-Wow, you can’t get much better results than a 100% increase!
+You can’t get much better results than a 100% increase!

 The experimenters found that people weren’t providing more help because they felt better or because it boosted their self-esteem, but because they appreciated being needed and felt more socially valued when they had been genuinely thanked.

 I should note that these studies mostly looked at situations where strangers helped each other.
-It’s possible that the effect of a thank you on future helpfulness is more powerful on people we don’t know, because strangers are more cautious about helping each other in the first place.
+It’s possible that the effect of showing appreciation on future helpfulness is more powerful on people we don’t know because strangers are more cautious about helping each other in the first place.
 So, whether this holds true for your sassy teenagers – not so sure.

 For many of us, expressing our thanks is an everyday occurrence, and we tend to think nothing of it.
-But psychologically it has a very important role to play for both the person giving and the person receiving.
+Psychologically it has a very important role to play for both the person giving and the person receiving.